Human Services Program

 Human Services coursework is limited in summer semester.
 Students are encouraged to take general education courses during summer.

-Students should meet with the program advisor to plan their program in advance.
+Students should meet with the program director to plan their program in advance.
 The Certificate of Achievement and Associate Degree are two-year programs because of the consecutive two-semester practicum.
 Full-time and part-time schedules are included in the Advising Packet.

 - GERO 100-take during the first fall or spring semester; it is a prerequisite to HUSE 282 Practicum I.